By David Tomas, on 28 March 2022

-At Cyberclick, we like to keep track of the studies that are published in order to get a scientific view of topics that are important to marketers.
-Neuromarketing can teach us important marketing insights, like the influence of advertising on decision processes, the importance of price when making a purchase, or the factors that impact consumer behavior.
-Neuromarketing examples are all around us, and easy to find if we take the time to look for them.
+Neuromarketing can give marketers important insights, like the influence of advertising on the decision process, how pricing affects the consumer's willingness to make a purchase or the factors that impact consumer behavior.
+Neuromarketing examples are all around us if we take the time to look for them.

-Therefore, in this article I’ll share 10 neuromarketing studies and how you can apply their conclusions to your next marketing campaign.
+In this article, we’ll share some neuromarketing studies that could help guide your next marketing campaign.
 Let’s dive in!

 Neuromarketing applies neuroscience to the marketing field.
-Its aim is to discover how consumers brain’s work and how we can use that insight to promote brands, both at the promotional and product design level.
+It looks at how consumers' brains work and what insight we can take from that to promote brands, both at the promotional and product design levels.

 Neuromarketing adds a scientific dimension to marketing and advertising.
 It is based on conducting laboratory experiments using the scientific method to gain knowledge about the relationship between the brain and buyer decisions.